cat-faced orbweaver

 There are eight eyes arranged in two parallel rows of four eyes each.
 The rear row is curved forward, the front row is straight or slightly curved backward.
 All of the eyes are small, but the median eyes are larger than the lateral eyes.

 The abdomen is large, oval, rounded, and highest in front.
-There are two low rounded humps in the shoulder (humeral) area.
+There is a low rounded hump on each side in the shoulder (humeral) area.
 The upper side is light gray to brown.
 On the front of the abdomen there is a white longitudinal stripe crossed by two V-shaped marks.
 This is said to resemble the face of a cat and is the feature that gives the spider its common name.
 These markings vary in intensity and are sometimes difficult to discern but are rarely completely absent.
 Apart from the “cat face”, the abdomen is unmarked.
 The base color varies from light grayish-brown to orangish brown and, in the far west, dark brown.
 Dark individuals have a leaf-shaped marking (folium) on the abdomen.

 The legs are long, spiny, and yellowish-brown, with indistinct dark brown rings.
 The front two pairs project forward, the hind two pairs project backward.
 The last segment (tarsus) on each leg has three claws at the tip, though these are not visible to the naked eye.